Israel approves US congresswoman's visit to West Bank | DW | 16.08.2019

 Banned over boycott support

-Tlaib and fellow Democrat lawmaker Ilhan Omar were barred from entering Israel on Thursday over their support forboycotting the country in a Boycott, Divestment Sanctions (BDS) movement.
+Tlaib and fellow Democrat lawmaker Ilhan Omar were barred from entering Israel on Thursday over their support forboycotting the country in the Boycott, Divestment Sanctions (BDS) movement.

 The pair are the first Muslim women elected to the US Congress and among the most critical of Israel's treatment of the Palestinians.
 They were due to arrive in Israel at the weekend to visit Jerusalem and the Palestinian territories.